About Epoch Microelectronics

-President and Board of director
+CEO and Board of director

 Ken Suyama holds both M.S. and Ph.D. degrees in Electrical Engineering from Columbia University.
 He received his B.S. in Electrical Engineering from the University of California, Davis.

-Vice President and Board of director
+CTO and Board of director

 Aleksander Dec is a member of the Institute of Electrical and Electronics Engineering (IEEE) and holds B.S., M.S., and Ph.D. degrees in Electrical Engineering from Columbia University.
 He has authored or co-authored more than 16 conference and journal publications, and holds multiple patents.

 Epoch Microelectronics, Inc. is led by the experienced members of its Board of Directors.
 Providing critical insight into the analog, RF and mixed signal IC markets, business strategy and management, Epoch's board is committed to the growth and success of the company.